WOEBinTable

 The test uses the scorecardpy.woebin

 method to perform automatic binning of the dataset based on WoE.
-The method adjusts the cut-off points for binning numeric variables based on the parameter breaks_adj
+The method accepts a list of break points for binning numeric variables through the parameter breaks_adj

 .
+If no breaks are provided, it uses default binning.
 The bins are then used to calculate the WoE and IV values, effectively creating a dataframe that includes the bin boundaries, WoE, and IV values for each feature.
 A target variable is required in the dataset to perform this analysis.

 Signs of High Risk